YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 Here we see that the CNP completely fails to model the predictive distribution: the mean function is overly smooth, hardly passes through the context points, and no notion of periodicity seems to have been learned.
 Moreover, the uncertainty seems constant, and is significantly overestimated everywhere.
+It thus seems reasonable to conclude that the CNP is not expressive enough to accurately model this (more complicated) process.

 One potential solution, motivated by the fact that we know CNPs should be able to approximate _any_ mean and variance functions, might be to simply increase capacity of networks $e_{\boldsymbol\theta}$ and $d_{\boldsymbol\theta}$.
-Unfortunately, it turns out that CNPs' modelling power scales quite poorly with the capacity of it networks.
+Unfortunately, it turns out that CNPs' modelling power scales quite poorly with the capacity of its networks.
 A more promising avenue, which we explore next, is to consider the inductive biases of its architectures.